Temporary Exhibitions

 Before indoor plumbing arrived in Red Lake, Dr. Aiken had to haul water from the lake to sterilize his instruments.
 To maximize space in his tiny office, he stored supplies on a shelf above the chemical toilet which was concealed behind a curtain.
 He used the manual foot-pump drill along with the other primitive instruments on display in this exhibit.
 “If the pain gets to be too much, grab my arm”, he’d tell his terrified patients before stepping on the foot pedal. |

-Replica of Mel White's Barber ShopMel White arrived in Red Lake in 1934 at the age of 28 and ran Mel's Barber Shop for nearly 50 years.
+Mel White's Barber ShopMel White arrived in Red Lake in 1934 at the age of 28 and ran Mel's Barber Shop for nearly 50 years.
 The building was located on Howey Street, next to the Lakeview Restaurant.

 On Sundays he would cut hair in surrounding communities.
 He pulled a sleigh loaded with his tools across the ice to reach his customers.
 At first, his wife Lil did not like living in Red Lake (she hated the mud and snow) so Mel suggested she go for a holiday.
 Years later, she recalled thinking, "Once I get out of this Godforsaken place I'll never go back!"
 Soon, she was back in Red Lake where she lived for more than 50 years. |